jenniferlu717/SkewIT/README.md

     *   -i SEQ.FASTA...............fasta/multi-fasta sequence file

     Optional parameters:
-    *   -o SKEWI.TXT...............output file [if none is provided, the program will print to gcskew.txt (overwrites if exists)]
+    *   -o SKEW.TXT................output file [if none is provided, the program will print to gcskew.txt (overwrites if exists)]
     *   -k WINDOW SIZE.............size of window within which to calculate gc skew [default: 20kb]
     *   -f FREQUENCY...............number of bases between the start of each window [default: k == f, adjacent/non-overlapping windows]